Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 Outer reef day trip (boat)Full day (~8 hrs)Snorkellers, divers, water-confident visitorsConfident swimmers

-Half-day / afternoon~4–5 hrsShort on time, cruise passengers, familiesVaries
+Half-day / afternoon trip~4–5 hrsShort on time, cruise passengers, familiesVaries

 Island day tripFull or half dayRelaxed pace, families, hiking + reef comboBeach snorkelling — all levels